 Note: Robust standard errors are reported in parentheses.
 The volatilities of spreads and GDP are their respective standard deviations.
-The other covariates included in columns (3) and (6) control for the fiscal surplus, the exchange rate regime, and the history of default crises. p<0.1; p<0.05; p<0.05; p<0.01.
+The other covariates included in columns (3) and (6) control for the fiscal surplus, the exchange rate regime, and the history of default crises. p<0.1; p<0.05; p<0.01.

-Having established that nations with higher left-propensity pay higher and more volatile sovereign spreads, in the coming sections we propose a quantitative theory of political turnover, fiscal policy and default incentives that is able to rationalize these empirical findings.
+Having established the positive correlation between left-propensity of a nation and the level and volatility of its sovereign spreads, in the coming sections we propose a quantitative theory of political turnover, fiscal policy and default incentives that is able to rationalize these empirical findings.